Manelygb/Manelygb/README.md

         ]

     def fun_fact(self):
-        return "I once lost projects to a Linux OS crash — but I remember every one of them 😄"
+        return "When I'm not coding, I'm lifting weights, running or baking.
+I have a sweet tooth 😄"
 ```

 ---